Katkari people: Present circumstances

 The Katkari of today are a fragmented and very scattered community, highly dependent on others for their livelihoods and for a place to live.
 Most Katkari are landless workers with only periodic and tenuous connections to their original nomadic, forest-based livelihoods.
 Many have become bonded labourers working on the brick kilns and charcoal units serving the urban and industrial interests of Greater Mumbai.

 Patterns of population change among the Katkari, reflected in birth and mortality rates, seem to coincide with the problems of the so-called 'vanishing' tribes in India.

 More than a third of the Katkari hamlets in Raigad and Thane districts are on private lands outside of caste (Hindu) villages.
 In recent years, rising land values near India’s booming financial capital have prompted landowners to sell their land to developers, putting the Katkari at increased risk of eviction.
 Entire communities have been surrounded by barbed wire fences as landholders attempt to intimidate residents into moving to other locations.
 In some cases, houses have been leveled and families forced to move.
 This is a form of land grabbing involving domestic elites rather than transnational commercial interests.

 The Katkari struggle to remain in their hamlets provides an important contrast to the land tenure problems facing urban slum dwellers or Adivasis in remote areas displaced by large-scale development projects.
 Unlike Adivasis impacted by mega-projects, unpredictable forces at the micro level are driving the Katkari from their homes – haphazardly and one hamlet at a time.
 And unlike the situation in many urban slums, the Katkari did not squat in public and private spaces illegally, but rather settled where they had been invited to do so by landholders and other employers in need of labourers who could be easily bonded.

 Despite their service, the Katkari community is firmly excluded from membership in village society.
 Particular expressions of untouchability, including physical exclusion, the assumption of criminality and a visceral reaction to Katkari food habits have created an extreme distance of the Katkari from the caste-based agrarian order.

 Demographics

 The Census of India 2001 (GOI 2012) indicates that Maharashtra is home to 235,022 Katkari, mainly in Raigad and Thane districts.
-Small numbers of Katkari also live the states of Gujarat, Karnataka and Rajasthan.
+Small numbers of Katkari also live in the states of Gujarat, Karnataka and Rajasthan.